ReDI-School/nrw-html-and-css/lesson13/index.md

 - Last class introduced the idea that everything on the page is a box.
 - By default, these boxes can be stacked up on top of one another, or side by side
 - Revision: What does block level and inline elements mean?
+- Discuss `display: inline-block`.
+How is it similar/different to block and inline?

 ## 2. The `display` Property